- Our Impact

 World Vision is committed to partnering with both Palestinians and Israelis to improve their lives today and to help enact sustainable solutions for the future security, freedom and dignity of all children, families, and communities in the Holy Land.
 World Vision’s child sponsorship program plays a vital role in the lives of children in the region, with donors from around the world.
 World Vision Jerusalem-West Bank-Gaza has 44,526 children registered in its programs, of which 35,492 are sponsored.
 Donors in the United States sponsor more than 10,000 girls and boys among the total of registered children.
 In addition to sponsorship, World Vision operates other programs that benefit Palestinian and Israeli communities.
 Highlights include:

-Israel and the Palestinian territory (the West Bank, Gaza Strip, and East Jerusalem) are located in the Middle East on or near the eastern shores of the Mediterranean Sea.
+Israel and the Palestinian Territories (the West Bank, Gaza Strip, and East Jerusalem) are located in the Middle East on or near the eastern shores of the Mediterranean Sea.
 It borders Lebanon in the north, Syria in the northeast, Jordan in the east, Egypt on the southwest, and the Gulf of Aqaba in the Red Sea to the south.

 The region contains low coastal plains, central mountain ranges, a rugged upland plateau in the east, and the Negev Desert in the south of Israel.
 The climate is temperate, with hot summers and mild winters.